Supernova-Studio/exporter-scss/README.md

 [Supernova](https://supernova.io) is a design system platform that allows you to seamlessly translate your design system data to production-ready code.
 Supernova works with any platform or tech stack, is used by many developers and organizations around the world, and can help you save time by replacing manual and repetitive tasks that all developers hate.
 To learn everything Supernova, please check out our [developer documentation](https://developers.supernova.io/).

-# SASS Exporter
+# SCSS Exporter

-The SASS Exporter allows you to **produce production-ready code for all product styles (such as colors) defined inside your design system** in such a way that you can immediately use them to style your application elements.
+The SCSS Exporter allows you to **produce production-ready code for all product styles (such as colors) defined inside your design system** in such a way that you can immediately use them to style your application elements.
 Specifically, this exporter automates the coding of:

 - [x] Color definitions
 - [x] Text Styles